P-p-H-d/mlib/README.md

 * BUFFER\_PUSH\_INIT\_POP\_MOVE : change the behavior of PUSH to push a new initialized object, and POP as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
 In practice, it works as if POP performs the initialization of the object.

-This container is designed to be used for easy synchronization inter-threads in a context of very fast communication.
+This container is designed to be used for easy synchronization inter-threads in a context of very fast communication (the variable shall be a global shared one).
-(the variable shall be a global shared one).
+There should not have more threads using this queue than they are available hardware cores due to the only partial protection on Context-switch Immunity of this structure.

 It shall be done once per type and per compilation unit.